 Clinically vulnerable individuals, who are at higher risk of severe illness (for example, people with some pre existing conditions), have been asked to take extra care in observing social distancing and should be helped to work from home, either in their current role or in an alternative role.

-The Company Directors are satisfied that we have gone to great lengths to adhere to all this advice, consult the team, and ensure that people's health is taken into account at all stages.
+We have gone to great lengths to adhere to all this advice, consult the team, and ensure that people's health is taken into account at all stages.

 CHANGES TO THE BUILDING:

-We have implemented the following building changes, in line with the latest advice:
+We have implemented the following building changes:

 - Ensure latest Gov health posters are visible in all key locations across the building (kitchens, toilets, entrance, reception)